-In the assumption that the Company decides to cancel the registration of the shares at the RNV, or if it is cancelled by the CNBV, it shall be bound to make a tender offer of purchase with respect to all the outstanding shares in possession of the minority shareholders, before proceeding with such cancellation.
+Suspension of listing or cancellation of the registry of the shares at the RNV it is cancelled by the CNBV, it shall be bound to make a tender offer of purchase with respect to all the outstanding shares in possession of the minority shareholders, before proceeding with such cancellation.
 Such offer will be extensive to those individuals not part of the group of shareholders exercising the control on the Company.
 The shareholders maintaining the "control", as defined in the corresponding provisions of the Securities Market Law, are those with the property of the majority of the shares and with the capacity to control the results of the decisions adopted in the shareholders' meeting, or else, they have the possibility to appoint or revoke the appointment of the majority of the members of the board of directors, directors or officers equivalent, or that may directly or indirectly control the administration, strategy or the main policies of the Company.